Aakash-0007/Aakash-0007/README.md

 #Cashies (E-commerce website)

-A Clothing brand website named Cashies which i designed using HTML , CSS and some Javascript.I had a lot of fun creating this and googling things i didnt quite get right,also adding some functionality here and there!
+A Clothing brand website named Cashies which i designed using HTML , CSS and some Javascript.I had a lot of fun creating this!
 Still needs touching up but moving on to other projects for now.

 #Recipe app